szabgab/perlmaven.com/sites/en/pages/perl-editor.md

 ## Editor or IDE?

-For Perl development you can either use a plain text editor or an <b>Integrated Development Environment</b>, also called IDE.
+For Perl development you can either use a plain text editor or an **Integrated Development Environment**, also called IDE.
 An IDE usually has a longer an steeper learning curve, but it can provide you more help writing and debugging code.
 Text editors are usually a lot more generic and easier to learn, but have less language-specific help.
 First I'll describe the editors on the major platforms you might use, and then the IDEs which are usually platform independent.
 Finally I have a few suggestions for platform independent editors.

 What I usually suggest is that you get started with whatever editor or IDE you are already familiar with, so you spend time learning the language instead of learning the editor/IDE.